kiarafrobles/www.retroreport.org/_backstory/china-ends-its-one-child-policy-is-it-another-example-of-the-population-bomb-theory-gone-wrong.md

 ---
 title: "China ends its one-child policy.
-Is it another example of the \"Population Bomb\" theory gone wrong?"
+Is it another example of the *Population Bomb* theory gone wrong?"
 published: true
 date: 2015-10-30T13:56:00.000Z
-lead_copy: "China plans to end its one-child policy, which was implemented to control population growth -- is this another example of the \"Population Bomb\" theory gone wrong? "
+lead_copy: "China plans to end its one-child policy, which was implemented to control population growth -- is this another example of the *Population Bomb* theory gone wrong?"
 backstory_type: backstory
 video: the-population-bomb
 type: backstories